-The Production Control Department has designed a new inventory form.
-Which they say will help them keep track of raw material more closely.
+The Production Control Department has designed a new inventory form, which they say will help them keep track of raw material more closely.
+Complete Sentences

-Management Information Systems has devised a computer program that will allow everyone in the Accounting Department to know about transactions as soon as they occur, this should keep our cash flow at a maximum.
-Especially on weekends.
+Management Information Systems has devised a computer program that will allow everyone in the Accounting Department to know about transactions as soon as they occur.
+This should keep our cash flow at a maximum, especially on weekends.
+Complete Sentences

-The company has devised a new retirement plan.
-They hope it will encourage a number of people to retire early.
+The company has devised a new retirement plan; they hope it will encourage a number of people to retire early.
+Complete Sentences

-Before we approve the new product we need to know if it will be profitable, whether it will attract new customers, and how durable it is.
+Before we approve the new product, we need to know if it will be profitable, attract new customers, and be durable.
+Parallel Structure

-We finally gave up all hope of finishing on Thursday.
-The meeting having lasted well past five o'clock.
+We finally gave up all hope of finishing on Thursday, the meeting having lasted well past five o'clock.
+Complete Sentences